arielkonopka/Gardens-of-Eris/README.md

 ## ChangeLog

-* Reformatted skins.json file, this time has came, and I had to create a formatting tool for the file.
-It is an awk script, and it is use pretty much as any other awk script :)
+* The cloaking mechanism is mostly done, what is left is optimizations.
+Removed one bitmap from use.
+Introduced drawing bitmaps with different alpha(transparency), now we do not beed blur75/50/25, and therefore are removed from the code.
-* Further refactoring, now I removed references to textures and video configuration, now there is a specialised singleton class, that is responsible for getting the right texture.
+* Introduced partial tile copying to create roundish views
-* Refactored bunker, added sounds on collecting collectibles
+* Introduced multi uncovered points.
+We simply add an object to a list with viewpoint::get_instance()->addViewPoint(std::shared_ptr<bElem> in).
+We also can change the main viewpoint, to make the "view to follow" different objects
-* Started major refactoring, which resulted in two new classes: bElemStats and bElemAttrs - that will probably in the future flatten the structure of bElems, as I plan do the mechanics, and other hooks with hashmaps of lambdas :)
+* I reformatted the skins.json file.
+This time, I had to create a formatting tool for the file.
+It's an awk script and can be used much like any other awk script.
-* started creating configrable element attributes.
+* I further refactored the code, removing references to textures and video configuration.
+Instead, there is now a specialized singleton class responsible for obtaining the right texture.
-* Introduced object puppetMaster, it is yet missing the graphical hooks, but it compiles.
-The patrolling drone will have different brains, that will control it.
+* I refactored the bunker and added sounds for collecting collectibles.
-* Made some changes to the patrolling drone, now it requests a brain object on interaction
+* I started a major refactoring process, which resulted in the creation of two new classes: bElemStats and bElemAttrs.
+These classes will likely flatten the structure of bElems in the future as I plan to implement mechanics and other hooks using hashmaps of lambdas.
-* Made changes to Inventory, now we can request a cingle token.
+* I began creating configurable element attributes.
-* Introduced board cloaking.
-It works on two levels.
-First, we only draw those elements, that are or were in the field of view, then we apply a cloaking mask, with a hole cut out for the player.
-The radius of the hole can be controlled wit a variable.
+* I introduced an object called puppetMaster, which is missing the graphical hooks but compiles.
+The patrolling drone will have different brains that will control it.
-* Now every object can have its own animations of death, teleport, destruction and fadingOut, the last one is not supported yet
+* I made some changes to the patrolling drone, and now it requests a brain object on interaction.
-* changed the way tiles are shown on the screen.
-Now in the first phase we draw only still tiles.
-Because they are either on the floor standing still, of they are the floor.
-Then all the moving elements are being displayed in second round, and at the end active player is drawn.
+* I made changes to the Inventory, and now we can request a single token.
-    The sequence may seem weird, but since I implemented the animateion of progressing between the tiles, some situations got weird.
-Like when we drag an object with but turning in circles.
-Sometimes the object obscures player, sometimes it is the opposite.
-We do not have an isometric view, and that looks awkward.
+* I introduced board cloaking, which works on two levels.
+First, we only draw those elements that are or were in the field of view.
+Then, we apply a cloaking mask with a hole cut out for the player.
+The radius of the hole can be controlled with a variable.
-    We have alse to point out, that in second pass only moved objects are drawn, and in the first one only stills.
-This has it's cons.
-Like we now cannot handle a situation like this, we got two fields close to each other, that have a still object, that is stepping on a moved object, that would move under a still object on the other field.
-So if we'd like to build a tunnel, where for eg. trains could go by, and we could see it obscured by somekind of semitransparent roof, then we would fail.
+* Now, every object can have its own animations for death, teleportation, destruction, and fading out.
+The last one is not supported yet.

-* changed pointers from raw to managed
+* I changed the way tiles are displayed on the screen.
+In the first phase, we only draw still tiles, whether they are on the floor standing still or they make up the floor.
+Then, all the moving elements are displayed in the second round, and the active player is drawn at the end.
+This sequence may seem strange, but since I implemented the animation of transitioning between tiles, some situations became weird.
+For example, when we drag an object while turning in circles, sometimes the object obscures the player, and sometimes it's the opposite.
+We don't have an isometric view, and that looks awkward.
+It's also worth noting that in the second pass, only moved objects are drawn, and in the first one, only still objects.
+This has its drawbacks.
+For instance, we can't handle a situation where two fields close to each other have a still object stepping on a moved object that would move under a still object on the other field.
+So if we'd like to build a tunnel where, for example, trains could pass by and be seen obscured by some kind of semitransparent roof, then we would fail.
-* removed Garbage collector, as it is not necessary anymore
+* I changed pointers from raw to managed.
-* enabled first sounds, stumbled upon first issue, there is a limited amount of sources, available, so I cannot really have as many as I want...
-Still have plenty
+* I removed the garbage collector as it is no longer necessary.
-    I will have to sort them by the distance to the player and remove the farthest ones.
+* I enabled the first sounds but encountered the first issue: there is a limited number of available sources, so I cannot have as many as I want.
+I still have plenty, but I will have to sort them by the distance to the player and remove the farthest ones.